Sanford police say they asked all witnesses to come forward

 George Zimmerman was bleeding from the nose and back of his head, a police report says

 The 17-year-old was not armed when he was killed last month in Florida

 Federal prosecutors and the FBI have opened an investigation into the killing of an unarmed teen by a neighborhood watch volunteer in Florida.

-The girl, who was dating the 17-year-old, "completely blows Zimmerman's absurd self-defense claim out of the water," lawyer Benjamin Crump told reporters.
+The girl connects the dots and “completely blows Zimmerman’s absurd self-defense claim out of the water,” Crump said Tuesday.

 Martin was fatally shot on February 26 while walking to the house of his father’s fiancee in Sanford after a trip to a nearby convenience store.
 Zimmerman has acknowledged shooting Martin.

 Shortly before he was shot, the teen told his girlfriend that someone was following him and he was trying to get away, according to the lawyer.
 The girl, who did not want to be identified, said that during the call, she heard Martin ask why the person was following him.